mxber2022/suikl/README.md

-# KayaAI
+# KayaToast

-**KayaAI Wallet** is a next-generation, agentic cryptocurrency wallet that leverages the power of the Model Context Protocol (MCP), the high-performance SUI blockchain, and the cross-chain capabilities of Wormhole.
+**KayaToast** is a next-generation, agentic cryptocurrency wallet that leverages the power of the Model Context Protocol (MCP), the high-performance SUI blockchain, and the cross-chain capabilities of Wormhole.
 Designed for intelligent, context-aware interactions, KayaAI Wallet offers seamless and secure crypto asset management across multiple blockchain networks.

 ## 🚀 Features